B-Ring-Group-3/B-Ring-Group-3/Software Design and Architecture.md

 <a name="_page5_x72.00_y321.20"></a>Deployment Strategy

 After we met with the software engineer at Viam, Viam provided many things for deployment such as databases and servers set in Dart, so we mostly needed to do the frontend side, such as UI and API with local device’s memory efficiency.
 Therefore, we are deploying our service built with Flutter which can deploy IOS and Android at the same time.
+We will manage the database with Firebase.

 **Local Development Environment:** This environment is for individual developer workstations and will be used during the development phase.